isabella232/solutions-geoevent-java/solutions-geoevent/processors/query-report-processor/README.md

 ### Validating the Installation

 * See the [solutions-geoevent-java validation instructions](../../../README.md#validating-install).
-    * Ensure the Spatial Query Processor exists.
+    * Ensure the Query Report Processor exists.

 ### Testing with Simulated Test Data